numbas/editor-docs/source/jme-reference.rst

 Any other annotation is taken to be a LaTeX command.
 For example, a name ``vec:x`` is rendered in LaTeX as ``\vec{x}``, which places an arrow above the name.

+This screencast describes which variable names are valid, and gives some advice on how you should pick names:

+.. raw:: html

+    <div style="text-align: center;"><iframe src="http://player.vimeo.com/video/59577617" width="600" height="337" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>

 Data types
 **********